nlesc-sherlock/spaCy-dutch/README.md

 # spaCy-dutch
 Repository for creating models, vocabulary and other necessities for Dutch in Spacey

-## Data used for generating Dutch language resources

-### Brown clusters and word frequencies
+## Brown clusters and word frequencies

 To generate Brown clusters and word frequencies, we used a (small) subset of the Dutch Wikipedia.
 To be precise, we used the first 10000 documents from the